ash-bell/viral_phylogenetics/README.md

 # Viral Phylogeny
 ---
 Without a set of common genes shared between all viruses, it becomes difficult to deduce phylogeny of viruses.
 Other method of gene-sharing maps exist to combat this problem and are preferred.
 However, if you would like a classic tree, you can use this instead.
 This method uses a series of custom genes that the user selects to base a phylogenetic tree on.

 ## Before you start:
 ---
 *   [HMMER](http://hmmer.org/) installed `conda install -c bioconda hmmer`
 *   [MUSCLE](https://drive5.com/muscle/) installed `conda install -c bioconda muscle`
 *   [trimal](http://trimal.cgenomics.org/) installed `conda install -c bioconda trimal`
 *   [raxml-ng](https://github.com/amkozlov/raxml-ng) installed if you want to make a phylogenetic tree with it `conda install -c bioconda raxml-ng`

 ## Files:
-*   all_gene_calls.faa --> file of all my phage genomes gene calls as amimoacids
+*   all_gene_calls.faa --> file of all my phage genomes gene calls as amimo acids
 *   I like to genecall them with glimmer3 and use prodigal to convert the nuclotides to amino acids

 ```